wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 Failing to apply WCAG and not meeting its success criteria will likely result in broken interfaces for some users.
 In addition to blocking the target audience from using services and damaging revenue, failing to comply with the WCAG standard is a human rights violation that exposes an organization to lawsuits.

-Hence, we need a strategy to instill the right state of mind, focus on the joint actions teams need to take, set up workflows, and plan gradual steps to make our applications accessible.
+So, we need a strategy to instill the right state of mind, focus on the joint actions teams need to take, set up workflows, and plan gradual steps to make our applications accessible.

 ## Suggested strategies

-Consider 11y practices as an integral part of development.
+Consider [11y accessibility practices](https://www.a11yproject.com/) as an integral part of development.
 Put it right next to design, code, testing, security vulnerabilities, business logic, and more.

-Let's spread out what we found as quick and most effective workflows.
+Here are some things to think about when creating an accessibility strategy for your application.

 ### Separation of concerns

 At Vonage, we [maintain a library](https://github.com/Vonage/vivid) (Vivid) where organization-wide engineers can enjoy the benefits of UI-based components built from the ground up to meet WCAG success criteria.

-Vonage's Vivid web UI library helps you integrate the library across Vonage products makes it easy to handle violations in a single codebase and continuously improve it to fit required standards.
-You can also easily adjust components to create a compelling user experience by the consuming authors (devs).
-Plus, on its own, a11y related API may help authors better understand how to craft a11y practices.
+Vonage's Vivid web UI library helps you integrate the library across Vonage products makes it easy to handle violations in a single codebase and meet required standards.

-Let say, for example, we default a banner component role to '*status*' with a redundant aria-live attribute set to polite (To maximize compatibility when using this role).
-This action indicates the screen reader should wait until the user is idle before presenting updates to the user.

-However, we can modify the above attributes (role and aria-live) to fit contextually.
-So if the information is critical, we could still alter the banner's role to '*alert*,' telling assistive technologies to interrupt other processes and provide users with immediate notification.

-As a result, Consuming authors can seamlessly concentrate on their products' progress rather than deep dive into a11y practices, as we separate the concern of eligible a11y from the other development concerns by "outsourcing" them.

-Some organizations practice an even more isolated codebase dedicated to a11y; see Adobe's react-aria.

-### Ready-made

-If setting up a dedicated team isn't a reasonable choice in your organization, a practical alternative would be to adopt a reliable 3rd party OSS that satisfies the required criteria.
-The Vivid team also gained a significant head-start by partially subclassing the material web components library under its hood.

 ### Prioritize